tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 17. Select **OK** on both property windows to apply your changes.

 Your Azure Files Share is now ready for FSLogix profile containers.
-Copy the UNC path and add it to your FSLogix deployment (image, GPO, etc..).
+Copy the UNC path and add it to your FSLogix deployment (image, GPO, etc.).

 ## Exercise 4: Create a gold image for AVD